 New Mexico is the perfect place to test a missile.
 The state is vast and empty.
 In the last two days we've driven hundreds of kilometres, soaking up views of an arid, empty landscape.
 As you can from the photo above, at times the road seemed to stretch forever.

-The area's harsh climate was also bought into stark relief when we visited Elephant Butte Lake.
-This is a man made body of water formed when the Rio Grande was dammed in 1916.
-Currently, its almost empty with a series of prominent mineral deposits ringing the lake edge more than 25 metres above the current water line.
+The area's harsh climate was also brought into stark relief when we visited Elephant Butte Lake.
+This is a man-made body of water formed when the Rio Grande was dammed in 1916.
+Currently, it's almost empty with a series of prominent mineral deposits ringing the lake's edge more than 25 metres above the current water line.

 No comments: